mhigbee21/PHP-Perl/README.md

 # PHP-Perl

-PHP::Perl is very small mod_perl module that gives you the ability to embed perl into html like PHP.
+PHP::Perl is very small mod_perl module that gives you the ability to embed Perl into html like PHP.

 ```
 ## Installation